-In 1974 a group of RNs, lead by Billie Rose and Annette “Pete” Kingsbury met everyday at lunch to discuss how bad the working conditions at St. Vincent had become.
-These nurses decided to have a meeting to organize a RN club in an attempt to develop policies that would improve patient care at St. Vincent Hospital.
+In 1974, a group of RNs, led by Billie Rose and Annette “Pete” Kingsbury met every day at lunch to discuss how bad the working conditions at St. Vincent had become.
+These nurses decided to have a meeting to organize an RN club in an attempt to develop policies that would improve patient care at St. Vincent Hospital.

-It has now been almost thirty years since the first group of nurses decided to organize on the principals of patient care and to improve the working conditions and lives of health care workers.
-Today District 1199NM represents: St. Vincent Hospital in Santa Fe, The University of New Mexico Hospital in Albuquerque, Holy Cross Hospital in Taos, all Dietary workers at Highlands University, Los Alamos Medical Center, and the struggle continues at Alta Vista Regional Medical Center in Las Vegas New Mexico.
+It has now been almost thirty years since the first group of nurses decided to organize on the principles of patient care and to improve the working conditions and lives of health care workers.
+Today, District 1199NM represents St. Vincent Hospital in Santa Fe, The University of New Mexico Hospital in Albuquerque, Holy Cross Hospital in Taos, all Dietary workers at Highlands University, Los Alamos Medical Center, and Alta Vista Regional Medical Center in Las Vegas, New Mexico.